kartikey-codes/AutoProxyConnector/README.md

 ## Features

-- **Easy Installation**: Users can download Cloudflare WARP for Windows directly from the application.
+- **Easy Installation**
-- **Automated Connection**: Set up a scheduled task to connect to Cloudflare's WARP service daily at a specified time.
+- **Automated Connection**: Set up a scheduled task to connect to Cloudflare's WARP service daily at a specified time by just executing one file once.
 - **Customization Options**: Adjust connection time and verify configuration through Windows Task Scheduler.

 ## Usage